Gravener Henson: Workers' leader

 E. P. Thompson thought that because Gravener Henson was involved in all the workers' activities of the time, he was most likely involved with Luddism, and that the roles of machine-breaker and Parliamentary petitioner were not incompatible.
 R. A. Church and S. D. Chapman, however, felt that the two roles could not have coexisted, and that Henson stood for the more sophisticated approach of the urban radicals, contrasting it with the cruder behaviour of their rural cousins, and that Nottingham, unlike the countryside around it, was a political environment in which he could identify with the radical leadership of the town, and so had no need to resort to machine-breaking.

 In 1823 Henson embarked on a campaign to secure parliamentary regulation of the hosiery and lace trades.
 Together with George White, a Clerk of Committees of the House of Commons, a bill was introduced by Peter Moore, M. P. for Coventry, which Henson hoped would repeal the Combination Acts, and replace them with a virtual charter of workers' rights.
 This far-sighted scheme had little chance of success, but Henson was able at least to present evidence to the Committee on Artisans and Machinery, which may well have helped to secure their repeal in 1824.

 In 1833, lace-machine holders, owners and manufacturers joined together to support Henson (and William Felkin) in an attempt to prohibit the export of lace-making machinery.
 A committee was formed to prevent the smuggling of machines from England to France.
 (English producers were particularly anxious about French rivals.)
 Although the Board of Trade had always refused to grant licences for the export of lace machinery, the government had failed to prosecute breaches of the law.
 On Henson's authority, the committee took possession of machinery which was being dispatched abroad by a London merchant, who promptly instituted action against Henson for illegal seizure.
 The funds of the committee were soon exhausted by the ensuing court case, and the campaign to prevent exports of machinery was quickly abandoned.

 It was a failure for Henson, against what he saw as the cruel system of free trade, and which he believed would work to the disadvantage of Britain's workers, if competitors were able to secure access to British technology.

 In later life Henson seems to have distrusted the Chartists, having a poor opinion of their motives and abilities.
 He thought in 1842 that they were "disinterested lecturers and spouters".
 He continued to back the framework knitters' attempts in 1843 to obtain a government inquiry into their conditions.

 A lifetime of endeavour in the interests of the working classes, however, produced only a series of disappointments.
-William Cobbett's remark that Henson was one of those men "whose offensive conceit, coupled with vulgar ignorance, are sure to do injury to any cause with which they meddle..." must in part explain his lack of success, and his later remoteness from public life.
+William Cobbett's remark that Henson was one of those men "whose offensive conceit, coupled with vulgar ignorance, are sure to do injury to any cause with which they meddle...". perhaps... helps to explain the failure of some of his causes and his isolation in later years..